chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

         :default => 'kitty kitty'

 ``chef_version``
    A range of chef-client versions that are supported by this cookbook.
+All :ref:`version constraint operators <cookbook_version_constraints>` are applicable to this field.

    .. tag config_rb_metadata_settings_example_chef_version